Home Insurance

 How renovations can affect your policy

-• Preventing your home insurance from being voided.
-We’ve talked about what could void your home insurance.
+• Avoiding policy voidance: We’ve written elsewhere about what could void your home insurance.
 If you have to leave your home for more than 30 days and have to shut off your utilities for the renovations, your home insurance provider may assume you’ve left your home vacant and void your policy.
-Letting them know will prevent this from happening because you’ll need...
+Letting them know will prevent this from happening.

-• Liability.
-Renovations means a construction team working on your property.
-If any workplace accidents happen, you may be liable for those injuries and you want to be covered so you don’t pay out of pocket.
+• Liability considerations: Renovations involve a construction team working on your property.
+If workplace accidents happen, you may be liable for those injuries.
+Make sure you’re covered to avoid unexpected out-of-pocket expenses.

-Now the good news about why you should reach out to your home insurance provider: Discounts!
+Now, here’s the good news about why you should reach out to your home insurance provider: discounts!
 Your renovation could pave the way to a discount on your home insurance policy.
 Here are some renovations that could net you a discount:

 • Security.
 Insurance companies offer discounts when you add security features to your home to prevent theft.
 This includes a home alarm, video monitoring and often, a third-party security company.